A Gentleman's Guide to Love and Murder: Act I

 Monty now fixes on his distant cousin Henry D'Ysquith, a country squire.
 He encounters Henry in a town pub and rescues him from an assault by a foreclosed-on tenant.
 Henry is married but clearly prefers the company of men; Monty picks up on this and befriends him ("Better With a Man").
 Henry is also an avid beekeeper, and tells Monty that a person can be killed by an excess of bee-stings.
 Monty obtains a bottle of lavender perfume, to which bees are extraordinarily attracted.
 At the D'Ysquith country estate in Salisbury, Monty douses Henry's beekeeping clothes with the lavender before introducing himself to Henry's sister, Miss Phoebe D'Ysquith.
 As she and Monty discover their similarities, Henry is stung to death ("Inside Out").
 Monty consoles Phoebe, and concludes that since he cannot be with Sibella, she would be the perfect woman to be his countess when he becomes earl.
 As a woman of his own generation, she does not stand before him in the line of succession, and she is highly sympathetic to the plight of his mother.

 There are other women who do come before Monty in the lineage, including Lady Hyacinth D'Ysquith, an unmarried woman of a certain age, who devotes herself to philanthropic causes, primarily with the aim of bolstering her own social position.
-Posing as a member of the Foreign Office, Monty encourages Lady Hyacinth to travel first to war-torn Egypt, then to a leper colony in India, in order to dispose of her.
+Posing as a member of the Foreign Office, Monty encourages Lady Hyacinth to travel first to war-torn Egypt, then to the Punjab (during a malaria pandemic) to establish a leper colony, in order to dispose of her.
 She returns unharmed both times, before Monty sends her to an African jungle where a cannibal tribe lives.
 Lady Hyacinth is reported missing and presumed dead ("Lady Hyacinth Abroad").

 Monty proves a talented stockbroker, securing a significant salary increase and praise from Lord Asquith D'Ysquith Sr. ("The Last One You'd Expect - Part I").
 His romance with Sibella continues despite her marriage and it is clear that she is impressed by Monty's determination to succeed ("The Last One You'd Expect - Part III").

 Monty's next target is Major Lord Bartholomew D'Ysquith, a staunch eugenicist, vegetarian and bodybuilder.
 Monty encounters Lord Bartholomew at a weight-lifting hall and charms his way into acting as the major's spotter on the bench-press apparatus.
 Pretending to misunderstand his cries for help, Monty adds more weight than Bartholomew can hold, and then allows the barbell to fall and decapitate him.

 Monty continues to console Phoebe; actions that during her period of mourning for her brother have endeared him to her greatly (“The Last One You'd Expect - Part V").